 All of the League games have been completed, and the brackets for the Junior High League Basketball Tournament have been set.
-The host for this years Southern Plains Division Tournament is Ingalls Junior High School.
+The host for this years Iroquois Division Tournament is Hodgeman County Junior High School.
 For those of . . .

 On Wednesday, April 6th, Kiowa County Schools hosted the SPIAA League Math Contest for grades 4th-8th.
 Due to the large number of students that this event draws, Kiowa County students had the day off so that all of the rooms in . . .

-On January 26th, the Kiowa County local Spelling Bee was conducted in the Auxiliary gym at Kiowa County Schools.
-There were a 26 participants in the 3rd-5th grade division and 8 participants in the 6th-8th grade division.
-After . . .
+On Tuesday, January 30, the Kiowa County Schools local Spelling Bee was conducted in the Auxiliary gym at Kiowa County Schools.
+There were a 27 participants in the 3rd-5th grade division and 16 participants in the 6th-8th grade . . .

 This video was filmed by several members of Impact's Video Production team: 8th graders, Reid Rhodes and Kaden Ulrich, and 6th graders, Makenna Merhoff and James Oberley.
 In addition to standard video cameras, Katie . . .